mantognini/leon/doc/verification.rst

 happen?
 The statement doesn't seems more complicated than with ``appendContent``...

+..
+TODO would it be better to move the next paragraph in §General idea?

 The problem is that, in the implementation of ``++``, the recursion is on the first parameter (here ``l1``).
 So we need to augment the proof with a recursion on ``l1`` to palliate to this issue and give a complete explanation to Leon as